Wednesday, 29 June 2011

 However, this title was suggested for our book club, unfortunately not chosen.
 So, it landed on my list of books I wanted to read.

 I am so glad it did, I loved this book.
-The story of William Thornhill, whose main crime was to be borne into absolute poverty in a time where there was not way out of it, where people were forced to become criminals in order to feed their families and, when caught, sent to a foreign country, a country so remote that the voyage there was one of no return.
+The story of William Thornhill, whose main crime was to be born into absolute poverty in a time where there was not way out of it, where people were forced to become criminals in order to feed their families and, when caught, sent to a foreign country, a country so remote that the voyage there was one of no return.
 So, William arrives in Sydney with his family.
 He then has the chance to settle with them on the land that is supposed to be free.
 Free of what?
 Free of "white culture", free of "white settlement".
 The story shows the differences between the native Australians, the Aborigines, and the European invaders, uh settlers, and that really nobody has a chance to win in this situation.

 I haven't been to Australia, so I can't judge how accurate the account is but I really liked the writing style, the way the characters unfold, the way the situation is described.
 A good historical novel showing us the wronging done two hundred years ago.